 With so many advancements in information and communication technologies, most L&D professionals view keeping up with them as their biggest challenge.
 Learning platforms are packed with complex functionalities, ranging from heavy gamification, AI course navigation, instant messaging and news announcements.
 Courses are long and packed with theoretical information.
 They are then transposed into heavily animated screens, sometimes aided by games, that promise extra engagement for learners.

 But at a closer view, this is not the real challenge in the L&D world.
-Given that attention spans don’t stretch more than 15 minutes and that learners demand highly relevant content within seconds, the real challenge is to create appropriate and straightforward learner-centered experiences.
+Given that attention spans don’t stretch more than 15 minutes and that learners demand highly relevant content within seconds, the real challenge is to create meaningful and engaging learner-centered experiences.

 As a training instructor, the first step in overcoming this challenge is changing your mindset.
 Or, as Huba and Freed (2000) pointed out, “The design of learner-centered instruction requires a paradigm shift, challenging our beliefs about learning and the role the instructor plays in the process”.
 This new mindset will impact the way you create and deliver content, engage with learners and assess their performance.